 As part of the National Brucellosis and Tuberculosis Eradication Programme, all Victorian breeding cattle are being tested for brucellosis by Department of Agriculture staff and by private veterinarians under contract.
 Infected animals are slaughtered, and the owners are compensated.
 Herds free of disease can become accredited, allowing them to be advertised and to profit by their disease-free status.
-Victoria is expected to be declared provisionally free of bovine brucellosis by 1 January 1984.
+Victoria was expected to be eligible to be declared provisionally free of bovine brucellosis by early 1980.
 The State is already provisionally free of bovine tuberculosis.